Pop quiz! Which one of these do home sellers find most stressful?

 Any big-ticket items will most likely be on here.

-Some of the bigger things to fix when getting ready include the following:
+Some of the bigger things to fix when getting ready to sell include the following:

 - Air conditioning